gvwilson/sensibleadventures/short-stories/arecibo.md

 *It takes a little over 49 million seconds for the return vehicle to reach Earth.
 By the time it does,
-a cascading Kessler event has turned low Earth orbit into a hellscape of shrapnel.
+a cascading Kessler event has filled low Earth orbit with shrapnel.
 The RV parks itself in geosynchronous orbit over Sulawesi and waits for instructions that never come.
 One by one the artificially slow heartbeats of its passengers go still.*

-*Black never knows their fate, though they suspect.
+*Black never learns their fate, though they suspect.
 The loss of space accelerates the collapse on the surface.
 The last wild colony of bees dies on the same day that unit three comes back online.
-Four years and a yottabyte of data later, as Black is fighting a mutant fungus that threatens the delicate balance of life in the greenhouse, the last ground-based observatory on Earth is destroyed by a class 4 volcanic eruption in Hawai'i.
+Four years and a yottabyte of data later, as Black is fighting a mutant mold that threatens the delicate balance of life in the greenhouse, the last ground-based observatory on Earth is destroyed by a class 4 volcanic eruption in Hawai'i.
 Shortly after that the automated mission feeds go dark.*